palisadoes/pattoo-agents/docs/CONFIGURATION.md

 # Configuration

 After installing your agents, you will need to edit a configuration file in the `etc/`directory.
-Pattoo will read any `.json` files found in this directory for configuration parameters.
+Pattoo will read any `.yaml` files found in this directory for configuration parameters.

 For the sake of simplicity we will assume there is one file called `etc/config.yaml`.

 Make sure you have configured the `main` and `remote_api` sections of `etc/config.yaml` file before adding any sections for `pattoo-os` related daemons.

+## Custom Directory Location
+You can selectively set the location of the configuration directory by using the `PATTOO_CONFIGDIR` environmental variable.

+This can be useful for:

+1. Automated deployments
+1. Software developer code testing

+By default the `etc/` directory of the repository is used for all configuration file searches.

 ## Mandatory Configuration Sections
 ```yaml